6-6 A platoon of soldiers ascended the mountain with Gyousou and came back down without him.

 “That is—” Risai started to say and couldn’t find the words to complete the thought.

 “Is he not aware of the current state that Tai is in?
 Knowing how things are, how can he remain silent?
-Why won’t he come to the
+Why won’t he step forward to save Tai?”

 “A rock and a hard place,” Ki’itsu echoed, a puzzled look on his face.